we-sh/42ShellTester/spec/minishell/builtins/env/multiple-options/002-unset-and-set-variable/README.md

 * **[./display_pwd](http://github.com/42shTests/42ShellTester/tree/master/support/display-pwd)** -> A binary that writes on standard output the absolute path of the current directory returned by `getcwd(3)`, encountered with the strings `PWD:` and `:PWD`.
 * **[./exit_with_status](http://github.com/42shTests/42ShellTester/tree/master/support/exit-with-status)** -> A binary that immediately exits with the status given as first argument.
 * **[./read_on_stdin](http://github.com/42shTests/42ShellTester/tree/master/support/read-on-stdin)** -> A binary that reads on standard entry and write each line on standard output suffixed with the character `@` (e.g. same behavior as `cat -e` and the *newline* character).
 When `read(2)` returns `-1`, then the string `STDIN READ ERROR` is written on standard error.
+* **[./sleep_and_exit_with_status](http://github.com/42shTests/42ShellTester/tree/master/support/sleep-and-exit-with-status)** -> A binary that sleeps for a duration in seconds given as first argument and then exits with status given as second argument.
 * **[./sleep_and_write_on_stderr](http://github.com/42shTests/42ShellTester/tree/master/support/sleep-and-write-on-stderr)** -> A binary that sleeps for a duration in seconds given as first argument and then writes on STDERR the string given as second argument without EOL.
 * **[./write_on_stderr](http://github.com/42shTests/42ShellTester/tree/master/support/write-on-stderr)** -> A binary that writes on standard error the first given argument (the same behavior as `echo` but with only one argument) and exits with an error status code given as second argument.
 If no argument is given, it writes the string "write on stderr" and exit with status `1`.
 * **[./write_on_stdout](http://github.com/42shTests/42ShellTester/tree/master/support/write-on-stdout)** -> A binary that writes on standard output the first given argument (the same behavior as `echo` but with only one argument).
 If no argument is given, it writes the string "write on stdout".